retsambew/TicTacToeSite/README.md

 Official tutorial from reactjs.org

-## Motive: Explore React.
+### Motive: Explore React.

 ## Functionalities:
--> Lets you play tic-tac-toe,
+-> Lets you play tic-tac-toe, <br/>
--> Indicates when a player has won the game,
+-> Indicates when a player has won the game, <br/>
--> Stores a game’s history as a game progresses,
+-> Stores a game’s history as a game progresses, <br/>
--> Allows players to review a game’s history and see previous versions of a game’s board.
+-> Allows players to review a game’s history and see previous versions of a game’s board. <br/>

 ## To-Do:
+(Next versions will have)
--> Make a Better UI.
+-> Make a Better UI. <br/>
--> Moves will be recorded in a panel like chess.
+-> Moves will be recorded in a panel like chess. <br/>
--> last move, next move and latest move buttons, instead of move # list.
+-> last move, next move and latest move buttons, instead of move # list. <br/>
--> feature to signup/login and creating private room for online play.
+-> feature to signup/login and creating private room for online play. <br/>
--> keeping score of both players and reset features.
+-> keeping score of both players and reset features. <br/>